SohZHong/furniture-system/README.md

-After pulling, please rename furniture-system to Project, because now got a bit problem, but can run d
+After pulling, go to "FurnitureManager" and change the absolute path to your excel file's path.